Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | customer_id | pizza_with_exclusions_and_extras |
 |-------------|---------------------------------|
 | 104 | 1 |

+#### Analysis of Pizza Orders with Both Exclusions and Extras

+1. **Pizza Customization Trends**:

+   - Customer 104 placed an order that included both exclusions and extras, indicating a preference for a customized pizza with specific modifications to the standard recipe.

 ### 9. What was the total volume of pizzas ordered for each hour of the day?